How to Setup Pritunl VPN on AWS EC2 (Step by Step Guide)

 If you don't have an existing key, create a new one for the server.

-Selecting the default security group as well, even though we will add some rules for access in the latter part of the configuration.
+Also, I am selecting the default security group.
+I will add some rules for access in the latter part of the configuration.
+You can choose to create a new security group as per your requirements.

 After configuring everything, click the Launch instance to create the EC2 instance.

-It will take a few minutes to up the server, then you can use the web terminal to connect the server or SSH from the local machine using the key pairs.
+It will take a few minutes to up the server, then you can use the ec2 instance connect or SSH into the instance from the local machine using the pem key.

-I am using the web terminal for now.
+I am using the ec2 instance connect option.

 sudo tee /etc/apt/sources.list.d/mongodb-org.list << EOF